 Resilient Rhody identified priority actions the state could take to build statewide resilience, as well as a need to work collaboratively with and in support of municipalities across Rhode Island to build resilience at the local level.
-In response to this need, the Bank, in partnership with The Nature Conservancy, introduced the Municipal Resilience Program (MRP) in 2019 to provide clearer pathways to implement the shared priorities of Resilient Rhody with participating municipalities.
-The purpose of the MRP is to help Rhode Island municipalities deepen their understanding of climate risk and adaptation approaches, as well as to assist municipalities to prioritize and implement local resilience actions, effectively increasing climate resilience across Rhode Island and advancing Resilient Rhody.
+In response to this need, the Bank, in partnership with The Nature Conservancy, introduced the Municipal Resilience Program to provide clearer pathways to implement the shared priorities of Resilient Rhody with participating municipalities.
+The purpose of the Municipal Resilience Program is to help Rhode Island municipalities deepen their understanding of climate risk and adaptation approaches, as well as to assist municipalities to prioritize and implement local resilience actions, effectively increasing climate resilience across Rhode Island and advancing Resilient Rhody.

-As of 2022, 27 municipalities have participated in the Rhode Island Infrastructure Bank's program which includes a robust stakeholder engagement approach to resilience planning.
+As of 2022, 27 municipalities have participated in the Rhode Island Infrastructure Bank's Municipal Resilience Program (MRP).
+The MRP is a new program since 2019 and includes a robust stakeholder engagement approach to resilience planning.
 MRP workshops have hosted over 600+ participants, including municipal staff and community leaders.
 350+ potential resilience capital projects have been identified using this locally specialized approach.

 As of 2022, 46 resilience projects have been funded through MRP Action Grants - a total of \$7.5 million in assistance.
+91% of projects funded by MRP Action Grants have incorporated green infrastructure and/or nature-based solutions.
 93% of MRP Action Grants have incorporated green infrastructure and/or nature-based solutions. \$7 million was allocated to the MRP through the 2021 Beach, Clean Water, and Green Economy Bond, and another \$16 million was allocated to the MRP through the 2022 Green Economy Bond.
+The Bank also developed two new programs in 2022 to support resilience.
 MRP workshops statewide have identified a need for local capacity building, as well as a need for regional approaches that can address resilience projects spanning municipal boundaries.
 Rhode Island Infrastructure Bank launched a pilot Regional Resilience Coordinator position at the Bank, within the MRP, to provide additional capacity for local resilience.
 The pilot position, a Regional Resilience Coordinator for Aquidneck Island, assists island municipalities to advance intra- and inter-municipal resilience efforts, and serves as a model for future Regional Resilience Coordinator positions at the Bank.